build-on-aws/content/tutorials/microsoft-pki-smart-card-authentication-amazon-workspaces/index.md

 For this walkthrough, you should have the following prerequisites:

-* A VPC with at least 2 private subnets (with internet access) and 1 public subnet (with internet access) ([Example](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-example-web-database-servers.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq))
+* A VPC with at least **2 private subnets (with internet access)** and **1 public subnet (with internet access)** ([Example](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-example-web-database-servers.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq))
-* Two Active Directory (AD) domain controllers in different private subnets (You can use [AWS Launch Wizard for Active Directory](https://docs.aws.amazon.com/launchwizard/latest/userguide/what-is-launch-wizard-active-directory.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) to deploy Self-Managed AD or AWS Managed Microsoft AD if you do not have AD setup.
+* Two Active Directory (AD) domain controllers in different private subnets (You can use [AWS Launch Wizard for Active Directory](https://docs.aws.amazon.com/launchwizard/latest/userguide/what-is-launch-wizard-active-directory.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) to deploy self-managed AD or AWS Managed Microsoft AD if you do not have AD setup.
 If using on-premises AD, ensure VPC connectivity to on-premises is already setup)
 * An [AD Connector](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/directory_ad_connector.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) configured to use those domain controllers (including the credentials to your AD Connector service account)
 * A security group that allows [outbound connectivity](https://learn.microsoft.com/en-us/troubleshoot/windows-server/identity/config-firewall-for-ad-domains-and-trusts) to the AD domain controllers
 * A [EC2 Keypair](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/create-key-pairs.html#having-ec2-create-your-key-pair?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq)
 * A [EC2 Windows instance joined to the AD domain](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/join_windows_instance.html?sc_channel=el&sc_campaign=devopswave&sc_content=microsoft-pki-smart-card-authentication-amazon-workspaces&sc_geo=mult&sc_country=mult&sc_outcome=acq) (referred to as the MGMT EC2 instance in this post)
 * A CAC or PIV card used for smart card authentication (e.g. [Yubikey 5](https://www.yubico.com/authentication-standards/smart-card/) or Taglio PIVKey + Smart Card Reader)
-* (Recommended) A public domain in Route53 or a public domain in another provider using a top-level domain found in the [IANA Root Zone Database](https://www.iana.org/domains/root/db) to host a DNS record for the OCSP (Online Certificate Status Protocol) responder instance
+* **(Recommended)** A public domain in Route53 or a public domain in another provider using a top-level domain found in the [IANA Root Zone Database](https://www.iana.org/domains/root/db) to host a DNS record for the OCSP (Online Certificate Status Protocol) responder instance
-* (Optional) A public S3 bucket to store certificate revocation lists (CRLs) and public certificates of the CA(s).
+* **(Optional)** A public S3 bucket to store certificate revocation lists (CRLs) and public certificates of the CA(s).
 You aren’t required to store the certificates and CRLs in an S3 bucket.
 If you don’t use an S3 bucket, the CRLs will be hosted in a file share and [Internet Information Services (IIS)](https://docs.microsoft.com/en-us/iis/get-started/introduction-to-iis/iis-web-server-overview) website on the enterprise CA.|

 ## Deploy the solution